 While you want top performance from your employees so that your company stays profitable, we know you also want your employees to like, even love, being there.

-In this blogpost, we list 23 more ways to inspire employee performance.
+In this blogpost, we list 23 more ways of inspiring & improving employee performance.
 We created our list by going back to research we did in 2016 called What Your Employees Look for in Their Work.
 At that time, we culled through the top thinking on the subject and summarized it into these 6 things that all employees want:

 - Challenging, engaging, and meaningful work—to make a difference in other’s lives.